-Our dogs engage all sorts of weird behaviors that make us laugh or scratch our head and chasing their own tail is just one of the many odd-ball things a dog might do.
+Our dogs engage in all sorts of weird behaviors that make us laugh or scratch our heads and chasing their own tail is just one of the many odd-ball things a dog might do.
 It's usually harmless, but sometimes this behavior means something concerning is afoot.
-Here's how to identify the various reasons a dog might chase their tail and when you may want to consider a vet visit.
+Here's how to identify some possible reasons why dogs chase their tails and when you may want to consider a vet visit.

-The majority of the time when your pooch decides her own tail is super interesting all of a sudden, she is just being a silly dog.
+The majority of the time, when your pooch suddenly decides her own tail is super interesting, she is just being a silly dog.
 However, if she becomes obsessed with chasing her own tail or the behavior occurs alongside any of the other concerning symptoms below, it's time to seek the help of your veterinarian or veterinary behaviorist to rule out a more serious issue.

 1. Your Dog Is Just Being Playful

-Sometimes your dog just feels really good and is super excited about the day and this may make her quickly spin or chase her tail for a few moments.
+Sometimes your dog just feels really good and is super excited about the day.
+This may make her quickly spin or chase her tail for a few moments.
 You might find that when she is especially stoked about something (a new toy or time for a walk) she will offer this behavior every time that awesome thing occurs.
 This is all totally normal and just a dog being an adorable dog.